Gabriel Arias Player Props: Guardians vs. Twins

-On Saturday, Gabriel Arias (.375 on-base percentage in past 10 games, 72 points above season-long percentage) and the Cleveland Guardians play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 7:15 PM ET.
+Gabriel Arias and his .382 on-base percentage over his past 10 games (66 points higher than his season-long percentage), will be in action for the Cleveland Guardians versus the Minnesota Twins and Joe Ryan on June 4 at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Twins.
+In his most recent appearance, he had two hits (going 2-for-4) against the Twins.

 Gabriel Arias Game Info & Props vs. the Twins